Lance W. Shapiro

 - Godo Kaisha IP Bridge 1 v.
 Qualcomm (D. Del., PTAB): represent IP Bridge in a patent infringement suit involving eight patents related to semiconductor technology and in related inter partes reviews before the PTAB.

 - PACid v.
 Samsung Electronics (E.D.
 Tex.): represented Samsung in the Eastern District of Texas in a patent infringement suit involving authentication.
 The matter settled after Samsung filed a motion to dismiss on § 101 grounds.

 - DIFF Scale Operation Research v.
-Extreme Networks (S.D.N.Y.): represented Extreme Networks in a seven patent cases, which was resolved quickly and favorably for Extreme.
+Extreme Networks (S.D.N.Y.): represented Extreme Networks in a seven patent lawsuit, which was resolved quickly and favorably for Extreme.